0xless/433mhz_jam/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/78535423/200618065-28e11512-7293-4231-9715-651191cd74a3.png" height="400" alt="433 Mhz jam schematics"/>
 </p>
+Pay attention, as depending on your FS1000A the pins layout might vary.

 The antenna can be bought or built.
 If you plan on going DIY, I suggest following [this guide](https://github.com/0xless/433mhz_jam/blob/main/How-to-make-a-Air-Cooled-433MHz-antenna.pdf) (found on the internet, not mine).

-NOTE: depending on your ESP32 board, using some pins as data pin can cause a bootloop!
-Pin 4 should be safe, but if you plan on changing it, make sure to check for bootloops.
+Pin 4 is the default pin used to pilot the radio transmitter, it's been tested on both ESP32 and ESP8266, it works, but feel free to change it.

 ### Software
-Before installing the software, you need to setup the Arduino IDE and configure it to work with ESP32 boards.
+Before installing the software, you need to setup the Arduino IDE and configure it to work with ESP32 and/or ESP8266 boards.
 You will also need to install [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer) and [AsyncTCP](https://github.com/me-no-dev/AsyncTCP).

-Now you can simply clone the repository, open the `.ino` file in the Arduino IDE and flash the ESP32 board.
+Now you can simply clone the repository, open the `.ino` file in the Arduino IDE and flash the target board.

-NOTE: it's not mandatory, but you may want to change the default SSID and password for the WiFi network.
+Before flashing, make sure to change the default SSID and password.

 ## Usage
 To use 433Mhz jam you need to power on the device and wait a few seconds for it to complete booting up.
-After a while a new WiFi network should be available, connect to it and using a browser visit `192.168.2.1` (it's the default IP for the board in the software, make sure to change it if needed).
+After a while a new WiFi network should be available, connect to it and using a browser visit `192.168.2.1` (default board IP).

 At this point a simple html page with a button should show up.
 Press the button to start jamming!
 And press again to stop.